What is the 7 plus exam?

 Why is tutoring for the 7 plus exam so challenging?

 Imagine a little 5-year-old child.
 Imagine they are born in the summer, so they are one of the youngest in their class.
-This means they have only recently passed their fourth birthday.
+This means they have only recently passed their fourth or fifth birthday.
 Now imagine that this child is asked to focus on a task for a whole hour- and not just any task, but something that they find mentally painful- writing, or working out change from a £10.00 note, or telling the time and converting this into a digital clock!
 Remember, they have only recently turned 5.

 This is a big ask.